Why This is the Best Manual Mower

 Take a look at the image below.

-The two blades of grass shown at the top of the image were cut with a cylinder mower, while the two at the bottom were cut with a rotary mower.
+The two blades of grass shown at the top of the image were cut with a manual mower, while the two at the bottom were cut with a powered rotary mower.

 You can clearly see that the cylinder mower cuts the blades as sharp as a pair of scissors while the rotary mower tears the grass blade.